 George’s Ocean Terrace is typically where we take out of town guests to lunch when the weather is beautiful (and it usually is).
 Located on Prospect Street, the rooftop restaurant boasts panoramic views and excellent California cuisine.
 Order the fish tacos and black bean soup.
 Don’t forget to make a reservation.

-La Jolla Cove Hotels
+Best La Jolla Cove Hotels

 La Valencia Hotel